-Each year, we monitor and report on prices, competitive dynamics and the participation of households and small businesses in the NSW retail energy markets.
+Each year, IPART is required to report to the NSW Minister for Energy on prices, competitive dynamics and the participation of households and small businesses in the NSW retail electricity and gas markets.
 The matters we must report on are specified in the National Energy Retail Law (NSW) 2012.

 This year, we will also report on: